lawrencemulders/cryptoapp/README.md

 - SCHEDULE_DAY=sunday
 - SCHEDULE_TIME=12:00

-Note: APIKEY can be obtained when creating a free dev account at https://pro-api.coinmarketcap.com
+Note: APIKEYCRYPTO / APIKEYSTOCK can be obtained when creating a free dev account at https://pro-api.coinmarketcap.com / https://www.alphavantage.co/
+- Coin market cap has a free tier which limits to 10,000 API calls
+- Alpha Vantage has a free tier which limits to 25 API calls

-Note: CSVFILE must contain a file of csv format e.g. Crypto.csv where no headers are present and column 1 contains the ticker and column 2 the amount of stock.
+Note: CSVFILE must contain a file of csv format e.g. Crypto.csv where no headers are present and column 1 contains the ticker column 2 the quanityt of each asset, and column 3 must contain either 0 (stock) or 1 (crypto).
 The csv file must be stored within the project.